zhenyatos/PolynomialAlgebra/README.md

 `cmake --build build --config Release --target all -j`

 This should generate **palgebra** executable inside `build` folder.
 Now you can run it and move to the next steps.
+Note that you can use `exit()` command to close the application.

 ## Usage
 Usage is fairly intuitive, so I have decided to include some examples and that's it.